By Ross Pelton, RPh, PhD, CCN

 Everyone knows that consuming high levels of alcohol is toxic.
 The purpose of this article is to explain how alcohol causes toxicity and discuss a key therapy that helps protect against damage due to over indulgence of alcohol.

-ALCOHOL METABOLISM: The metabolism of alcohol is a two-step process that takes place in the liver.
+Alcohol metabolism is a two-step process that takes place in the liver.
 In the first step, an enzyme named alcohol dehydrogenase converts alcohol into compound named acetaldehyde, which is called an intermediate metabolite.

-In the second step, an enzyme named glutathione-S transferase facilitates the joining of acetaldehyde with glutathione and the acetaldehyde-glutathione complex is easily excreted in the urine.
+In the second step, an enzyme named glutathione-S transferase facilitates the joining of acetaldehyde with glutathione.
+The acetaldehyde-glutathione complex is easily excreted in the urine.
 When adequate levels of glutathione are available in the liver, alcohol detoxification goes smoothly.
 However, one evening of heavy drinking will quickly deplete the liver’s stores of glutathione.

 The body’s available glutathione levels are always being depleted during alcohol detoxification.
-Thus, people who regularly consume alcohol at moderate levels, such as one or two drinks a day, are also constantly lowering their level of available glutathione.
+Thus, people who regularly consume alcohol at moderate levels, such as one or two drinks a day, are also constantly lowering their level of available glutathione and decreasing glutathione benefits.

-ACETALDEHYDE TOXICITY: It is important to realize that acetaldehyde is estimated to be from 20 to 30 times more toxic than alcohol.
+Acetaldehyde is estimated to be from 20 to 30 times more toxic than alcohol.
 Acetaldehyde destroys enzymes and proteins it comes into contact with and it also causes DNA damage.
-Elevated levels of acetaldehyde in the liver destroys liver cells and leads to alcoholic liver disease (ALD).
+Elevated levels of acetaldehyde in the liver destroy liver cells and leads to alcoholic liver disease (ALD).
 And finally, acetaldehyde is highly neurotoxic.
 Hence, elevated levels of acetaldehyde damage nerves and accelerate cognitive decline.

 The damage from excess drinking is not due to the alcohol, but rather, to the toxic effects from acetaldehyde.
 When glutathione levels in the body are not adequate to keep up with the amount of acetaldehyde being produced during the first phase of alcohol detoxification, acetaldehyde begins to exert its powerful damaging effects.

-I encourage people who regularly consume alcohol to take 2 capsules daily of Detox & Liver Health.
-This is an effective way to boost glutathione levels which will help provide protection against the negative effects of alcohol.
+I encourage people who regularly consume alcohol to take two capsules daily of Detox & Liver Health.
+This is how to take glutathione effectively for successful alcohol metabolism, protecting you against the negative effects of alcohol.